bioconductor-source/TOP/TOP_review.md

 - [ ] SUGGESTION: We encourage having a package man page with an overview of the package and links to the main functions.
 Users should be able to have a relevant page display with `?TOP`.
-- [ ] REQURIED: There should be runnable examples to man pages that document exported objects.
+- [x] REQURIED: There should be runnable examples to man pages that document exported objects.
 The man page for calculateCCA does not have a runnable example.
+Added example.
 - [ ] REQUIRED: The use of donttest and dontrun is discouraged and generally not allowed; exceptions can be made with proper justification.
 If this option is used it is preferable to use donttest instead of dontrun. donttest requires